 Before launching your business, you should always select the right legal structure.
 Envision your business foundation: will it be a streamlined structure for swift establishment (Sole Proprietorship), or a more robust framework (LLC) engineered with significant liability protection?
 Deciding between LLC vs Sole Proprietorship is crucial as the structure impacts how you run your business.

 This guide offers a comprehensive analysis, moving beyond introductory concepts to explore the distinct architectural designs of the Sole Proprietorship and the Limited Liability Company.
-We will illuminate their key differences through clear examples and practical insights.
+We will identify and explain their key differences through clear examples and practical insights.

 A Sole Proprietorship is the simplest form of business structure, where the business is owned and operated by one individual.
 It is commonly chosen by small business owners, freelancers, and independent contractors due to its ease of setup and minimal costs.